rage/tmc-vscode/README.md

 A list of all available commands can be found under the `TMC Commands Menu` button located at the top right for an active editor.

+## Data collected by the extension
+The extension does not have trackers or telemetry.
+It’s open source, and anyone can verify what it does.
+See: https://github.com/rage/tmc-vscode.

+If you choose to submit your answer to a programming exercise to be graded to our server, the extension will send us the folder of that specific exercise.
+This folder contains only your solution to the exercise, and no other files are sent.
+This information will also include the language the server should use for error messages.
+The error message language is currently your computer’s locale.
+We may check the answers you submit for plagiarism, and we may use the IP address of the computer that submitted the exercise for blocking spam and preventing abuse.

+The same applies if you choose to submit your answer to the TMC pastebin for sharing your solution to other students.

+When you interact with our server, e.g. log in, download, or submit exercises, we will send the version of this plugin in the requests.
+This is used for blocking outdated and potentially misbehaving plugin versions.

 ## Contributing

 Please refer to [this document](CONTRIBUTING.md).